siteorigin/so-css/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Dequeue functionality the conflicted with WordPress color picker, if it's enqueued.
+* Removed wp_styles for compatibility with older versions of WordPress

 = 1.0.1 =
 * Fixed conflicts with CSS editor in SiteOrigin themes.
 * Force dequeue scripts that cause problems with main editing interface.